PaarthSonkiya/hatch/docs/whitepaper.md

 The grant evaluates proposals on six criteria.
 Mapping them explicitly to this project:

 **Alignment with grant objectives — addresses real-world problems (17.5%).** Dengue is a recurring national public-health priority.
 Singapore's existing programme is sophisticated but has a documented structural gap (weekly cadence vs. 5–7 day breeding cycle).
-Hatch addresses this directly.
+Exuvia addresses this directly.

 **Alignment — meaningful and positive impact (17.5%).** A successful field study would produce both a working sensor system and a Singapore-specific labelled mosquito-acoustic dataset, which would be released to the research community.
 Even partial success has clear operational value to town councils.